Sophietje/Verification-Tool-Overview/Tools/Checkers/JKind.md

 Compared to [[Kind 2]], [[Zustre]], [Z3](../Solvers/SMT/Z3.md) (generalized PDR) and [nuXmv](nuXmv.md) (IC3) in the paper.

 It is used as a back-end in [[SpeAR]], [AGREE](AGREE.md) and [[SIMPAL]].

+#### Meta
+:: Lustre
+:: PV3 :: infers invariants and checks user-specified properties for a Lustre system